 VEOWARE will run various in-orbit tests with its RW500 high-torque reaction wheel.
 The reaction wheel is designed to offer high torque for low volume and low power consumption, with the greatest agility for satellites around 50 kg, and for missions with a minimum of five years lifetime.
 Other technological features include low magnetic residual, very high radiation shielding, redundant windings, firmware upgrades in space and regenerative braking.

 The MP42 bus is part of NanoAvionics new range of microsats.
 It was developed by the company to meet the growing customer demand for hosting more sophisticated payloads like larger cameras for Earth observation or power-hungry devices for high data throughput and complex communications missions.
-The MP42 is capable of accommodating payloads in the range of 50 kg and all its subsystems were tested with 20kRad biased radiation dose and board level Single Event Effects (SEE) tested under 200 MeV Proton Beam, ensuring at least five years of lifetime in LEO.
+The MP42 is capable of accommodating payloads in the range of 50 kg and all its subsystems were tested with 20kRad biased radiation dose and board level Single Event Effects (SEE) tested under 200 MeV Proton Beam.

 As a default in its new microsat range, NanoAvionics introduced its upgraded payload controller to maximise data-exchange and support payload operations.
 The new range of microsat products will also include AI reinforced on-board payload data processing, maximized data exchange rates, and the possibility to implement customer software blocks similarly as in mobile phone application cases.